A Partnership for Improving Northeast Honey Bee Breeding Stock by Implementing Novel Selection Criteria

 Thousands of colonies are imported each year to Vermont.
 Most are brought in by migratory commercial beekeeping operations that transport their bees out-of-state to warmer regions during the winter and participate in large pollination activities where the risk of disease transmission is significantly heightened.
 After providing pollination services, migratory colonies are split into smaller ‘nucleus’ or 'package' colonies and sold to beekeepers.
 Migratory honey bee colonies host novel pathogens (Runckel et al., 2011), have high virus loads (Welch et al., 2009; Alger et al., 2018) which can spillover into native bee populations (Alger et al., 2019), and are unlikely to be well adapted to the Northeast climate.
 Improving the availability and strength of locally adapted bee stock will reduce beekeepers’ reliance on imported bees which represent a risk to the health of both managed and wild bee populations.

-Our proposed collaborative bee breeding initiative brings together one of the largest and longest-running bee breeding operations in the Northeast with the expertise and resources of bee disease experts at the University of Vermont- Vermont Bee Lab (VBL).
+Our collaborative bee breeding initiative brought together one of the largest and longest-running bee breeding operations in the Northeast with the expertise and resources of bee disease experts at the University of Vermont- Vermont Bee Lab (VBL).
 The VBL is an important resource and presents an opportunity for collaboration towards improving current breeding programs.
 The VBL has the expertise and equipment to test for traits for incorporation into a breeding program to improve pest/pathogen resistance.
-We will build upon French Hill Apiaries’ existing breeding program and develop selection standards for Northeastern bees that are high producing, adapted to the local climate, and resistant to pests/pathogens.
-In implementing these standards and selecting for a superior bee stock, we will improve the quality of bees available to regional beekeepers and bee breeders who may incorporate this stock in their own breeding programs.
-We will disseminate our research to beekeepers to spread awareness of the strengths of local bee stock.
-This work will improve the supply of locally adapted queens throughout the Northeast, and reduce beekeepers’ reliance on imported bees.
-In turn, our product will improve honey production while reducing colony losses and the risk of pathogen spread to pollinators.
+We have built upon French Hill Apiaries’ existing breeding program and developed selection standards for Northeastern bees that are high producing, adapted to the local climate, and resistant to pests/pathogens.
+In implementing these standards and selecting for a superior bee stock, we worked to improve the quality of bees available to regional beekeepers and bee breeders who may incorporate this stock in their own breeding programs.
+We disseminated our research to beekeepers to spread awareness of the strengths of local bee stock.
+Our work aimed to improve the supply of locally adapted queens throughout the Northeast, and reduce beekeepers’ reliance on imported bees.

 Cooperators